scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/use_cases.rst

     :language: python
     :encoding: utf-8

-We can even make something a little more advance and encapsulate everything related to the EEPROM interraction into a ``EEPROMConfigurator`` class.
+We can even make something a little more advanced and encapsulate everything related to the EEPROM interaction into a ``EEPROMConfigurator`` class.
 Using the value of ``m_buffer``, which is a pointer, we can leverage :meth:`ScrutinyClient.read_memory()<scrutiny.sdk.client.ScrutinyClient.read_memory>` to dump the content of the EEPROM.

 .. literalinclude:: _static/code-examples/eol_config2.py
     :language: python